Book in your 40-minute Consultation with one of our Architects/Designers. BOOK NOW

 King Edwards VII reign was far shorter than his mother’s.
 However, the Architectural period continued even after his death in 1910, lasting until 1914 and was stopped due to the start of WW1.
 These properties typically have:

 Insulation may not be the most glamorous of subjects, but it is a great starting place to save you your hard-earned money, literally seeping out of your house.
 Older properties don’t hold their heat compared to modern builds, as there have been vast improvements in technology and build quality.
 The heating in your home could be leaking through your roof, your walls and your floors, costing you money and increasing your homes ecological footprint.
-These costs will build, so we recommend improving the insulation of your home in the areas where it is leaking.
-But how good is my current insulation?
-If you are unsure of its performance and want to get an expert’s advice, experts can use thermal imagery to show its performance and areas which need improving.

 Many of the Victorian and Edwardian properties in London are terrace houses, and due to their design, they are ideal to be renovated into flats or maisonettes.
 You may find in your home that noise between you and your neighbours is an issue.
 This could either be: